OmkarMaurya-g1/To-Do-React/README.md

-Title: React To-Do List App
+ #React To-Do List App

-~This is a simple To-Do List application built using React.
+~#This is a simple To-Do List application built using React.
 It demonstrates several important React concepts for beginners.

 🔧 Concepts Used:
 -Functional Components